DMTF/Redfish-Service-Validator/README.md

 Schema_Pack - (string) URL path to an official zipped pack of DMTF Schema, to be extracted over the user's local schema directory.
 Use 'latest' to pull the latest zip.
 (To be used with option LocalOnly)

-Timeout - (integer) Interval of time before timing out
+Timeout - (integer) Interval of time before timing out a request

 SchemaSuffix - (string) When searching for local hard drive schema, append this if unable to derive the expected xml from the service's metadata